arpitkalla/ardupilot/tutorials/airdrop.md

     ```
     The first line arms the airdrop system, and the second sets the drop location to the planes default location, so it should instant drop and display a message.

+- [x] Add status message

+    Need to send a continuous message to the GCS to share the state and the set location of the Airdrop system.
+    Added the message `AIRDROP_STATUS` which contains the information about arming, has dropped and the set location and the location it was actually dropped.

 - [ ] Add logic for dropping it smartly